Skeeboo/skeeboomusic.com/content/home/about.md

 ["Tableaux Électroniques"](/post/tableaux_electroniques) is the ombrella name for all the remixes, re-compositions and combinations of "Moods and Modes" sketches made by musician friends or by myself. </br>
 Trying to merge the acoustic and electronic worlds, the project is taking shape in 2020 and it has now [a dedicated page](/post/tableaux_electroniques) on the website.

-You can download all my music from [Bandcamp](https://skeeboo.bandcamp.com) (at the price you want, also for free) or in the main digital stores.
+You can download all my music from [Bandcamp](https://skeeboo.bandcamp.com) or in the main digital stores.
 You can also stream it on Spotify or on your preferred streaming platform.

 Have a look around and, if you like what you hear, you can leave your email in the form below and you'll receive a monthly update on new compositions, or you can follow me (much appreciated) on Bandcamp or Spotify using the buttons below.